Frequently Asked Questions On Vasectomy

 What is the success rate of a vasectomy?

-A vasectomy is the most reliable form of contraception.
+A vasectomy is one of the most reliable forms of contraception.

-Once a negative sperm test is obtained, the chances of a vasectomy failing in the future is small (1 in 2,000).
+Once you receive a clear semen test, the likelihood of the vasectomy failing in the future is extremely low—around 1 in 2,000.

 Does a vasectomy make you lose testosterone?